Taliban sweep across Afghanistan's south; take 4 more cities

 In the country's west, meanwhile, Fazil Haq Ehsan, head of the provincial council in Ghor province, said its capital, Feroz Koh, also fell to the insurgents.

 With security rapidly deteriorating, the United States planned to send in 3,000 troops to help evacuate some personnel from the U.S. Embassy in Kabul.
-Separately, Britain said about 600 troops would be deployed on a short-term basis to support British nationals leaving the country, and Canada is sending special forces to help evacuate its embassy.
+Britain and Canada are also sending forces to aid their evacuations.
+Denmark said it will temporarily close its embassy in Kabul, while Germany is reducing its embassy staff to the "absolute minimum."

-Thousands have fled their homes amid fears the Taliban will return Afghanistan to the sort of brutal, repressive rule it imposed when it was last in power at the turn of the millennium.
+Hundreds of thousands of Afghans have fled their homes amid fears the Taliban will return the country to the sort of brutal, repressive rule it imposed when it was last in power at the turn of the millennium.
 At that time, the group all but eliminated women's rights and conducted public executions as it imposed an unsparing version of Islamic law.
 An early sign of such tactics came in Herat, where insurgents paraded two alleged looters through the streets on Friday with black makeup smeared on their faces.

 There are also concerns that the fighting could plunge the country into civil war, which is what happened after the Soviets withdrew in 1989.

-Note: This story has been corrected to show that the Taliban have taken 17 provincial capitals, not 18, and to remove a reference to captured helicopters being Black Hawks supplied by the U.S. Their make and origin was unclear.